Ariador/pyramidion/README.md

 5. The latest current (still alpha) is v.0.19.

 =
-Keep an eye here because what was initially started as just another DBMS now has grown to an effort of creating a totally new RUNIC PROGRAMMING LANGUAGE which is a declarative esoteric language slightly resembling by the idea (NOT by the form) to Haskell and based on the combinatory logic and the λ-calculus.
+The Pyramidion DBMS is the base for development of the new Runar RUNIC PROGRAMMING LANGUAGE which is a declarative esoteric language slightly resembling by the idea (NOT by the form) to Haskell and based on the combinatory logic and the λ-calculus.
 And on Futhark runes, of course.
 =